6 more ways to determine your web guy is a tool

 4. Navigation Before Content

 The natural flow of a website is to work top to bottom.
 Typically a header, horizontal navigation, the body of the page aside a sidebar and then the footer.
 It is temping to write the HTML for a website in this order as well.
 However if you place your navigation before your content it will be the first thing a search engine sees.
 This is a more esoteric point.
 We are all guilty of it in the web world but it is something that should be addressed.
 Your navigation should be placed in the footer and positioned (most likely absolutely) wherever you’d like it to reside on your pages.
 Notice the site your viewing now put the navigation first.
-However, this site (http://www.ternstyle.us/) does not.
+However, this site (https://www.ternstyle.us/) does not.

 Okay, for this one I won’t call your web guy a tool.
 For SEO purposes though, have him restructure your HTML.